aws/aws-eks-best-practices/content/networking/prefix-mode/index_linux.md

 Use prefix mode if you are experiencing Pod density issue on the worker nodes.
 To avoid VPC CNI errors, we recommend examining the subnets for contiguous block of addresses for /28 prefix before migrate to prefix mode.
 Please refer “[Use Subnet Reservations to Avoid Subnet Fragmentation (IPv4)](https://docs.aws.amazon.com/vpc/latest/userguide/subnet-cidr-reservation.html)” section for Subnet reservation details.

 For backward compatibility, the [max-pods](https://github.com/awslabs/amazon-eks-ami/blob/main/templates/shared/runtime/eni-max-pods.txt) limit is set to support secondary IP mode.
 To increase the pod density, please specify the `max-pods` value to Kubelet and `--use-max-pods=false` as the user data for the nodes.
-You may consider using the [max-pod-calculator.sh](https://github.com/awslabs/amazon-eks-ami/blob/main/templates/al2/runtime/max-pods-calculator.sh) script to calculate EKS’s recommended maximum number of pods for a given instance type.
+You may consider using the [max-pod-calculator.sh](https://github.com/awslabs/amazon-eks-ami/blob/main/templates/al2/runtime/max-pods-calculator.sh) script to calculate EKS's recommended maximum number of pods for a given instance type.
 Refer to the EKS [user guide](https://docs.aws.amazon.com/eks/latest/userguide/cni-increase-ip-addresses.html) for example user data.

 ```
 ./max-pods-calculator.sh --instance-type m5.large --cni-version ``1.9``.0 --cni-prefix-delegation-enabled